-Siquijor Island is a verdant, medium-sized island located in the Visayas.
-With relatively few tourists, you'll find ridiculously friendly people there and a very relaxed vibe on the island with little to do after 9 p.m.
+Siquijor Island is a verdant, medium-sized island located in the Visayas of the Philippines.
+With relatively few tourists, you'll find friendly people and a very relaxed vibe on the island but little to do after 9 p.m.

 Beaches on Siquijor Island

-The strip of white sand near Paliton on the western tip of the island (down an unpaved road; not visible from the main road) is arguably one of the best on Siquijor.
-Kagusuan Beach near Maria (go down the stone staircase) is spectacular as are the other beaches between the quiet villages on the northeast side of the island.
+The strip of white sand near Paliton on the western tip of the island (down an unpaved road; not visible from the main road) is arguably one of the best on Siquijor for swimming and snorkeling.
+Kagusuan Beach near Maria (go down the stone staircase) is spectacular as well, though conditions may vary.
+There are also a few other nice beaches between the quiet villages on the northeast side of the island, but these are a bit harder to access.

 Herbal Remedies and Witchcraft